 When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree in a related field to be used for this degree.

-*Substitutions for Other Requirements may be made per departmental approval.
+Substitutions for other requirement courses may be made per department approval.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in any field from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or they must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 - graduate admissions application and application fee

 - official transcripts

 - three letters of recommendation